Arrays

 Multiple `UNNEST` statements in a single `FROM` clause result in a Cartesian product.
 Each element in the first array has a record in the result set corresponding to each element in the second array.

-The following example unnests the `tags` column from the `visits` table.
+The following example unnests the `platforms` column from the `players` table.

 ```